machitgarha/parvaj/README.md

 ```
 ## Platform Support

 Everything should work fine on Linux-based platforms, and generally Unix-like ones (e.g. OS X).
-The code should run on Windows as well, but not properly tested.
+It should run on Windows as well, but not properly tested.

 ## Contributions?
 Of Course!